10 reasons to visit Bedgebury Camping in Kent this summer

 Things to do in the local area around Bedgebury Camping also include visits to castles and National Trust properties.
 The nearest beach (Camber Sands) is only around a 40 minute drive through pretty villages and country lanes.

-• Forest Live Concerts at Bedgebury Pinetum on 15 and 16 June.
+Forest Live Concerts at Bedgebury Pinetum camping on 14, 15 and 16 June.

 Camping-friendly weather is more likely in Kent!